thomaszipf/3dwrx-Samsung-Socket-Mount/README.md

 </p>

-**What are the core features?**
+## What are the core features?

-• Watch „whatever„ content while charging your phone
+• use your phone while charging

-• Perfect level of height
+• level of height is pefect for usage

-• Fits for European sockets and Samsung charger
+• can be used for European sockets and Samsung chargers

-• Supports landscape mode as well as normal operations
+• supports both landscape and normal mode

-**How to print:**
+## How to setup:

-Orientate the part faced with the socket side to the buttom of your printer and print.
+Orientate the part faced with the socket side to the bottom of your printer and print.
+After printing you are able to use any socket, wherever you are.

+## Disclaimer:
+However, since most of the application is depending on the assembly, the chosen components other then the mount, the level of adjustment from your side, the print settings as well as the particular environment you want to use the solution, it might be good to take it with a grain of salt.
+I‘m not granting any warranty nor taking any responsibility for this solution to work in your case.
+Please check upon using if the solution can work for you in your particular use case following own steps for qualification such as checking the setup and components before using and considering and checking own laws and regulations before bringing the solution into action.